Oslo City – an amazing city, a great city, a place you should probably visit

 Oslo is Norway’s capital and most populous city.
 It was founded in the year 1040 and established as a trading place in 1048 by Harald Hardarda.
-From 1397, Norway came under Danish control twice and then under Swedish control from 1814 to 1905.
+From 1397 Norway came under Danish control twice and then under Swedish control from 1814 to 1905.
 Some say this reduced the influence of Norway.
-This depends on if you see Scandinavia as many competing countries, or more as one whole.
-Ironically, when Norway was granted its «freedom” they were given a Danish king, as Norway had no royal family.
-Since then Oslo has thrived, due to Norway’s huge oil profits and an influential shipping industry.
-Oslo is an important centre for companies within the maritime sector, and is home to some of the worlds largest shipping businesses.
-Oslo is also a pilot city of the Council of Europe and the European Commissions – Intercultural Cities Programme.
-Oslo is considered a Beta World City and is ranked number one in terms of quality of life among European large cites.
+This depends on if you see Scandinavia as many competing countries or more as one whole.
+Ironically, when Norway was finally granted its «freedom», it was given a Danish king, as Norway had no royal family.
+Since then Oslo has thrived, due to Norway’s substantial oil profits and influential shipping industry.
+Oslo is an important centre for companies within the maritime sector and is home to some of the worlds largest shipping businesses.
+Oslo is also a pilot city of the Council of Europe and the European Commissions Intercultural Cities Programme.
+Oslo is considered a Beta World City and is ranked number one in terms of quality of life among large European cities.

-Weather«Don´t forget to pack your jacket and thermals even in the summer; temperatures can reach 30 degrees but Norway is by no means a tropical paradise.” – Excerpt from the Mad Goat Handbook.
+Don´t forget to pack your jacket and thermals even in the summer.
+Yes, temperatures can reach 30 degrees, but Norway is by no means a tropical paradise.

 Places to see

-- If you’re into excessive displays of wealth and the lingering but still influential affects of monarchy, then Slotts Parken (The Royal Palace Park) is the place for you.
-No, but seriously, it’s a lovely park with bright flowers and lovely old trees.
-Again, drink in the serenity, lay back and look at the twinkling rays of sun through the leaves – you’re on holiday after all.
-Namaste.
+If you’re into excessive displays of wealth and the lingering but still substantial effects of monarchy, then this is the place for you.
+No, but seriously, it’s a lovely park with bright flowers and magnificent old trees.
+Again, drink in the serenity and lay back while looking at the golden rays of sunlight filtering through the leaves.
+You’re on holiday – Namaste.